supunj/sl-np-mapping/README.md

 6. `./script/init-db.sh yb1 $(pwd)` - Insert all the data collected to a SpatiaLite DB.
 SpatiaLite makes it possible to store the data without having to host a database server and also provides decent support for spatial data handling.
 This produces the file `$base_dir/db/$np.db`.
 During this process the vector data will be cleansed, massaged and enriched even more.

+7. Define the [colour map](https://gdal.org/en/stable/programs/gdaldem.html) for the shaded relief for the park and place it in `$base_dir\dem`.
+The park name should be prefixed.

-7. `./script/init-shaded-relief.sh yb1 $(pwd)` - This generates the hill-shade background raster in GeoTIFF format with some effects for eye-candy.
+8. `./script/init-shaded-relief.sh yb1 $(pwd)` - This generates the hill-shade background raster in GeoTIFF format with some effects for eye-candy.

     ![alt text](image/hill_shade_raster.png)

-8. Define QGIS layers along with desired symbology.
+9. Define QGIS layers along with desired symbology.
 This is done in the file `$base_dir/qgis/layer/$np-qgis-layers.csv`.
 Below is the format of the CSV.

     |Layer Name|Table|Query (Where clause)|Fill Colour|Stroke Colour|Size(Stroke or Symbol)|Opacity|
     |---|---|---|---|---|---|---|